 via William’s Brewing Adjustable Pressure Relief Valve Assembly with 0 to 60 PSI gauge.
-The PRV valve has a range of 15 to 50 PSI.
-Has a 1/4″ female flare fitting (connect to your pin or ball lock QD).
+The PRV valve has a range of 0 to 15 PSI.
+Has a 1/4″ female flare fitting (connect to your own pin or ball lock QD).

 A Spunding Valve has lots of applications…Spunding Valve Uses

 - Pressurized fermentation.
 Ferment in a 5 or 10 gallon corny keg and use your Spunding Valve instead of an airlock.
 This allows you to ferment at your desired pressure.

 - Dry hop under pressure.
 This allows you to dry hop earlier while reducing oxygenation.
 Active yeast are more likely to metabolize oxygen that’s introduced during dry hopping during active fermentation.
 Since CO2 is not exiting beer as vigorously under pressure, wanted compounds, flavors and aromas are more likely to stay in your beer under pressure.

 - Naturally and accurately carbonate beer right in the keg.

 - An airlock replacement.
 Keep the valve wide open for non-pressurized fermentations.
 Only do this if you have plenty of head space.
 This wouldn’t make a great blow off tube.

 - Keg to keg transfers.
 Use the Spunding Valve to allow excess gas to exit the receiving keg as you transfer under pressure.
 Helps you achieve a slow, controlled and pressurized transfer.